 Situated just across Old Hickory Boulevard from Forest Hills City Hall lies an incredible archeological find, the ruins of a Native American village dating from the mid-1400s.

-Former Forest Hills Mayor Bill Coke helped lead a campaign to save the site, called “Kellytown” after the owners of the property at the time of the discovery.
+Former Forest Hills Mayor Bill Coke helped lead a campaign to save the site, now called Aaitafama' Archaeological Park.
 Metro Nashville has purchased the 6.7-acre property, which will become a Metro park.
 It is the largest late-prehistoric town remaining in Davidson County, and one of the few intact towns of its era in the region.
 More

 Forest Hills residents talk about their personal history with the Forest Hills area.
 Edith Bierman talks about life before the city was formed.
 Lattie Brown remembers her grandmother, Adelicia Acklen's grand-daughter.
 Bill Coble reminisces about growing up on Stanford Drive.
 Long-time employee Cynthia Despot talks about her time with the City.
 Jim Gardner tells of his family's long connection with Forest Hills and the bridges of Otter Creek.
 Mary Beth Gates tells about the time her house was almost famous.
 Nancy Mannon talks about buying the McCrory-Mayfield Home.
 Betty and Ed Thaxton remember the ten thousand daffodils that grew across from Percy Priest Elementary.More